rsdoiel/pttk/README.md

     pdtk blogit PATH_TO_DOCUMENT_TO_IMPORT [YYYY_MM_DD]
 ```

-In this example I have a Markdown ment I want to use as a blog post
+In this example I have a Markdown document I want to use as a blog post
 in `$HOME/Documents/pdtk-tutorial.md`.
 I'm generating my blog in a
 directory called `$HOME/Sites/my-website/blog`.
 If I want to "blog" the
 document I first change to "my-website" directory and use __blogit__